petecheslock/bottles_or_cans/README.md

    python run.py
    ```

-   On first run, you'll be automatically redirected to the setup page where you can:
-   - Create your admin account
-   - Optionally import initial reviews from a JSON file
+   In the admin dashboard you can import initial reviews from a JSON file.

    The JSON file for importing reviews should follow this structure:
    ```json